RumbleDB/python-jsoniq/README.md

 ## Type mapping

+Any expression in JSONiq returns a sequence of items.
+Any variable in JSONiq is bound to a sequence of items.
+Items can be objects, arrays, or atomic values (strings, integers, booleans, nulls, dates, binary, durations, doubles, decimal numbers, etc).

-When passing Python values to JSONiq or getting them from a JSONiq queries, the mapping is as follows:
+When passing Python values to JSONiq or getting them from a JSONiq queries, the mapping to and from Python is as follows:

 | Python | JSONiq |
 |-------|-------|